Diego Rojas

-Diego Nicolás Rojas Orellana (born 15 February 1995) is a Chilean footballer who plays as attacking midfielder for SJK in the Finnish Veikkausliiga.
+Diego Nicolás Rojas Orellana (born 15 February 1995) is a Chilean footballer who plays as an attacking midfielder for Curicó Unido.

 Club career

 Rojas debuts at UC in the national tournament play from the 55 minute to Cobresal.

 On 1 February 2022, Rojas signed with SJK in Finland.

+He returned to his homeland for the 2024 season and signed with Curicó Unido in the Primera B.

+International career

+Rojas represented Chile U20 at the 2014 Aspire Four Nations International Tournament in Qatar.